-- 8. Interest on the Bonds is excluded from the gross income of the owners of the Bonds for federal income tax purposes.
-In addition, interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes.
-However, such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-In rendering the opinions set forth in this paragraph, we have assumed compliance by the Bank and each Governmental Unit (as defined in the Act) with all requirements of the Internal Revenue Code of 1986 that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon be, and continue to be, excluded from gross income for federal income tax purposes.
-The Bank and each Governmental Unit have covenanted to comply with all such requirements.
-Failure by the Bank or a Governmental Unit to comply with certain of such requirements may cause interest on the Bonds to become included in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
+- 8. Interest on the Bonds is included in gross income of the owners of the Bonds for federal income tax purposes.
 We express no opinion regarding any other federal tax consequences arising with respect to the Bonds. - 9.
 Under existing New Hampshire statutes, the Bonds and the interest thereon and the income therefrom are exempt from taxation imposed by the State, except for transfer, inheritance and estate taxes. - 10.
-We have examined a photocopy of executed Bond No. AR-1 and, in our opinion, the form of such Bond and its execution are regular and proper.
+We have examined a photocopy of executed Bond No. BR-1 and, in our opinion, the form of such Bond and its execution are regular and proper.